 Tara has been in love with the written word for as long as she can remember.
 She’s a book industry veteran, having worked for several publishing companies, at a literary agency, and as a freelance developmental book editor.
 She has presented at various writing conferences and even judged a few writing competitions (though she’d really prefer not to, it’s no fun being judgy).
 She’s currently a member of Seattle7Writers, working to promote literacy and reading in the Pacific Northwest.

 Tara holds an MFA in creative writing from Mills College and for many years served on the executive committee for Litquake, San Francisco’s literary festival.
-There she pioneered the wildly popular Lit Crawl, a literary pub crawl that annually draws five thousand attendees to wander the streets of San Francisco’s Mission District in search of authors, literature, and a few stiff drinks.
+There she founded the wildly popular Lit Crawl, a literary pub crawl that annually draws five thousand attendees to wander the streets of San Francisco’s Mission District in search of authors, literature, and a few stiff drinks.

 Someday Tara plans to spend her days writing in an office that looks very much like a greenhouse, with a dog at her feet and a garden and orchard outside.
 For now she lives in Seattle, with a view of snow-capped mountains, and tries to squeeze in as much traveling, hiking, biking, kayaking, and rowing as she can.
-She’s currently at work on a new book, Orchard House, to be published by Ballantine/Random House in 2014/15.